Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once broke the sound barrier in a rowboat.
+Godzilla is a Japanese rendition of Jayesh' first visit to Tokyo.

-Updated on: [20/9/2024]
+Updated on: [21/9/2024]
 <!-- #jokeEnd -->